tendermint/spec/spec/abci/abci.md

     | codespace  | string                    | Namespace for the `code`.                                             | 8            |

 * **Usage**:
-    * The workhorse of the application * non-optional.
+    * The workhorse of the application - non-optional.
-    * Execute the transaction in full.
+    * When `DeliverTx` is called, the appliction must execute the transaction in full.
     * `ResponseDeliverTx.Code == 0` only if the transaction is fully valid.

 ### EndBlock